 As always, I appreciate hearing your ideas, insights, and comments.
 If you fancy yourself a chef in the leadership development kitchen, I’d love to receive your recipe.

-Please reach out so we can help you figure out the best way for you to deliver leadership development to your organization.
+Please reach out so we can help you figure out the best way for you to deliver leadership development and coaching to your organization.